src-d/engine-deprecated/README.md

 ```
 # Without a path it operates on the local folder,
-# it works with nested folder.
+# it works with nested folders.
 srcd init

 # You can also provide a path